maxhbr/LDBcollector/md/EUDatagrid.md

                                 "name": "Publish the binary generated from the modified source code" }
                         ],
-                        "_str": "Description: The same rights would be granted to sub-licenses.\nActions:\n- Using Modified Source Code\n- Use binaries generated from modified source code\n- Publish the modified source code.\n- Publish the binary generated from the modified source code\n\nConditions:\nOlConditionTreeLeaf (OlCondition {_condition_schemaVersion = \"0.1\", _condition_uri = \"http://open-license.hitachi.com/conditions/630\", _condition_baseUri = \"http://open-license.hitachi.com/\", _condition_id = \"conditions/630\", _condition_conditionType = RESTRICTION, _condition_name = A worldwide, non-exclusive, royalty-free, and unrestricted license to use, display, modify, redistribute, and sublicense their modifications and derivatives to EU DataGrid participants in accordance with this license., _condition_description = However, this does not include cases where a separate written license agreement is entered into with the User.})\n\n", "conditions": {
+                        "_str": "Description: The same rights would be granted to sub-licenses.\nActions:\n- Using Modified Source Code\n- Use binaries generated from modified source code\n- Publish the modified source code.\n- Publish the binary generated from the modified source code\n\nConditions:\nOlCondition {_condition_schemaVersion = \"0.1\", _condition_uri = \"http://open-license.hitachi.com/conditions/630\", _condition_baseUri = \"http://open-license.hitachi.com/\", _condition_id = \"conditions/630\", _condition_conditionType = RESTRICTION, _condition_name = A worldwide, non-exclusive, royalty-free, and unrestricted license to use, display, modify, redistribute, and sublicense their modifications and derivatives to EU DataGrid participants in accordance with this license., _condition_description = However, this does not include cases where a separate written license agreement is entered into with the User.}\n\n", "conditions": {
                             "name": "A worldwide, non-exclusive, royalty-free, and unrestricted license to use, display, modify, redistribute, and sublicense their modifications and derivatives to EU DataGrid participants in accordance with this license.", "type": "RESTRICTION",